rolandtoth/Blog/input/route-to-gtmetrix-100-100/index.md

 - **CSS minification**: I use SCSS (just because I'm lazy to modify my stack to use Stylus instead) with cssnano and autoprefixer
 - **JavaScript minification**: I usually need only one main JS file which is minified with UglifyJS.
 If some subpages require extra JS files, I load them with my home-brew asset loader (which can load CSS as well)
-- **image minification**: most of the time I use local cmdline tools (with DropIt, see here on the blog), or just use an online service (eg. Kraken)
+- **image minification**: most of the time I use local commandline tools (with DropIt, see here on the blog), or just use an online service (eg. Kraken)
 - **HTML minify**: I use the html-minifier npm package
 - **SSL:** without too much ado, this is a must nowadays
 - **.htaccess**: I just mention it here because it has a huge impact on Apache servers (enabling gzip, cache-control, etc).
 But actually there's no need when the site is hosted by Netlify, I just need to set an Expires and Cache-Control headers